Get my free meal plan 👉 here

 • Frozen meals low in starchy foods, such as Trader Joe’s frozen spinach & artichoke dip (eat it like a soup – SO good).
 Added starch and sugars already hide in so many of our foods – which is why I recommend searching for frozen meals that don’t blatantly have a starch in them (like pasta, rice, quinoa, etc.).
 These are of course healthy options – but it’s very easy to overeat them.

-5. Use the Pantry
+5. Use The Pantry

 Similar to the freezer – stock up on wholesome, healthy options in the pantry that last for months!
 This way, again, you can eat what you want, when you want it.
 Here are some of my faves: